 From the National Highway Traffic Safety Administration

-• Every bike ride begins with putting on a helmet.
-But it's equally important that you ensure a proper fit so your helmet can best protect you.
+Every bike ride begins with putting on a helmet.
+However, it's equally important to ensure a proper fit, so your helmet can provide the best protection for you.

 From the League of American Bicyclists